 Over and above the revenues generated, we view shopper traffic and GMV as critical to our success because they generate valuable data, further fueling our Smart Insights.
 These data-driven insights are an integral part of the integrated solutions we provide to our merchants and a key driver in the growth of their cross-border revenue.
-During the year ended December 31, 2020 shoppers visited e-commerce websites powered by our platform, generating million orders and \$ million of revenue.
+During the year ended December 31, 2020 shoppers that visited e-commerce websites powered by our platform, generated 4.6 million orders and \$136.4 million of revenue.

 An important component of our revenue growth is the retention and expansion of our existing merchant base.
 Our revenue model is driven by the ability to retain and grow our business with existing merchants and attract new merchants from new geographies, segments and verticals.
 Revenue from our existing merchant base has grown significantly over time as our merchants' cross-border revenues have grown, the volume of transactions that our merchants process through our platform has increased and we have expanded to additional geographic corridors.
 The revenue growth from our existing merchants that continue to process transactions on our platform has historically exceeded any lost revenue from merchants that discontinued their use of our platform.
-We measure the revenue growth from our existing merchant base using Net Dollar Retention Rate, and we measure the lost revenue from merchants that discontinue their use of our platform merchants that discontinue their use of our platform merchants that discontinue their use of our platform merchants that discontinue their use of our platform.
+We measure the revenue growth from our existing merchant base using Net Dollar Retention Rate, and we measure the lost revenue from merchants that discontinue their use of our platform using Gross Dollar Retention Rate.

 We aim to sign contracts with merchants for a minimum term of 12 months and with a minimum committed monthly volume.
 The vast majority of our merchants choose to stay on our platform beyond the initial term and trade at larger volumes than the contractually agreed minimum.
 The chart below demonstrates the GMV for each annual merchant cohort from 2016 to 2019.
 Each annual merchant cohort is comprised of merchants that completed their first shopper transaction on our platform during the corresponding year.
 For example, the 2019 merchant cohort includes all merchants that completed their first shopper transaction on our platform between January 1, 2019 and December 31, 2019.
-Our GMV from these merchants grew % for the year ended December 31, 2020 relative to our GMV from these same merchants for the year ended December 31, 2019.
+Our GMV from these merchants grew 194% for the year ended December 31, 2020 relative to our GMV from these same merchants for the year ended December 31, 2019.

-Our existing merchant base is critical to our success, generating approximately 74% and % of our GMV in the year ended December 31, 2019 and 2020, respectively.
-Our Net Dollar Retention Rate for the years ended December 31, 2019 and 2020 was 134% and %, respectively.
+Our existing merchant base is critical to our success, generating approximately 74% and 85% of our GMV in the year ended December 31, 2019 and 2020, respectively.
+Our Net Dollar Retention Rate for the years ended December 31, 2019 and 2020 was 134% and 172%, respectively.
 Our high Net Dollar Retention Rate is driven both by strong retention and by the growth of our merchants' transaction volumes processed on our platform.
 To the best of our knowledge, we have never lost a merchant to any competing provider.
 We believe this highlights the mission-critical nature of our platform for merchants that continue to grow with us over time.